Taiwan Deploys AI Health Coach to 10 Million Citizens

-Taiwan's National Health Insurance Administration is about to flip a switch that could reshape how 10 million people manage their health.
-This month, the NHIA will launch a Gemini-powered health assistant inside its official government app, turning a system originally built for insurance claims into a personalised health coach.
+Taiwan's National Health Insurance Administration is rolling out a Gemini-powered health assistant this month that will transform how 10 million people manage their health.
+The NHIA has embedded Google's AI directly into its official government app, turning what started as an insurance claims system into a personalised health coach with unprecedented reach.

-The partnership between the NHIA and Google represents something rare in the AI health space: a nationwide deployment through an existing public health system rather than a private app competing for downloads.
-Taiwan's single-payer healthcare system, which covers 99.9% of the population, gives this rollout a scale and immediacy that most AI health tools cannot match.
+This partnership between the NHIA and Google represents something rare in the AI health space: a nationwide deployment through an existing public health infrastructure rather than another private app competing for downloads.
+Taiwan's single-payer healthcare system, which covers 99.9% of the population, gives this rollout a scale and immediacy that most AI wellness tools cannot match.

-The tool's first major application targets diabetes management.
-Taiwan's "AI-on-DM" programme uses Gemini and Google Cloud tools to personalise care for 1.3 million Taiwanese living with type 2 diabetes, with plans to reach over two million individuals.
+The tool's first major application targets diabetes management through Taiwan's "AI-on-DM" programme.
+The system serves 1.3 million Taiwanese living with type 2 diabetes, with plans to reach over two million individuals.
 The AI model can assess diabetes risk in 25 seconds per case, a 14,400-fold increase in efficiency compared to the previous 20-minute manual process.

 "We are not just digitising health records.
 We are using AI to turn data into daily decisions that help people stay healthy, not just treat them when they are sick." - Shih-Yung Chou, Director General, National Health Insurance Administration, Taiwan